I’m hosted on S3 thanks to this blog post by Robert Brewitz. Do take

 felt just as easy to slap together as octopress.

-repo, I found out that the project moved
+While browsing the jekyll-s3 repo, I found out that the project moved

 here.
 So I redid my octopress setup from scratch –